stomp/stomp-spec/src/stomp-specification-1.2.md

 Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message may traverse several messaging servers before reaching a consumer.
-The intermediate server MAY 'update' header values by either prepending headers to the message or modifying a header in-place in the message.
+A STOMP server MAY 'update' header values by either prepending headers to the message or modifying a header in-place in the message.

-If the client receives repeated frame header entries, only the first header entry SHOULD be used as the value of header entry.
-Subsequent values are only used to maintain a history of state changes of the header.
+If a client or a server receives repeated frame header entries, only the first header entry SHOULD be used as the value of header entry.
+Subsequent values are only used to maintain a history of state changes of the header and MAY be ignored.

 For example, if the client receives:

     MESSAGE
     foo:World